 Where are my stickers?

 We are happy to answer this one all the time.
-All you need to do to find out is email or call us and we’ll let you know where they are in production.
+All you need to do to find out is email or call us and we’ll let you know your order status.
 Click here for our contact info.
 Please remember that we do not make any guarantees for non-bulk orders and that all turnaround approximations are just that – approximations.

 Can I make stickers in sizes not included on your pricelist?
 What about custom shapes?